ankaAR/bestiario5e/_creatures/amnizu-variant.md

 ***Poison Mind*** The amnizu targets one or two creatures that it can see within 60 feet of it.
 Each target must succeed on a DC 19 Wisdom saving throw or take 26 (4d12) necrotic damage and is blinded until the start of the amnizu's next turn.

-***Forgetfulness (Recharge 6)*** The amnizu targets one creature it can see within 60 feet of it.
+***Forgetfulness (Recarga 6)*** The amnizu targets one creature it can see within 60 feet of it.
 That creature must make a DC 18 Intelligence saving throw and on a failure the target is stunned for 1 minute.
 A stunned creature repeats the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If the target remains stunned for the full minute, it forgets everything it sensed, experienced, and learned during the last 5 hours.

 ***Summon Devil (1/Day)*** The amnizu summons 2d4 bearded devils or 1d4 barbed devils.
 A summoned devil appears in an unoccupied space within 60 feet of the amnizu, acts as an ally of the amnizu, and can't summon other devils.
 It remains for 1 minute, until the amnizu dies, or until its summoner dismisses it as an action